 - 1. This Agreement supersedes all past practices, agreements, procedures, and rules or regulations concerning the matters covered herein. - 2.
-For the 2022-23 school years, Article 14 (Health and Welfare Benefits) and Article 15 (Salaries) will be automatically reopended, and each party may choose to reopen two articles of their choice.
-In addition, either party may choose to reopen Article 6 and Article 24.
-The parties will present their initial proposals for sunshining by no later than the Board's regular meeting schedule in March 2022, unless they mutually agree to an extension. - 3.
+For the 2024-2025 school year, Article 14 (Health and Welfare Benefits) and Article 15 (Salaries) will be automatically reopened, and each party may choose to reopen two articles of their choice.
+The parties will present their initial proposals for sunshining by no later than the Board's regular meeting schedule in March 2024, unless they mutually agree to an extension. - 3.
 The provisions of this Agreement shall be consistent with state and federal law.
 If a provision of the Agreement becomes inconsistent with law due to a change in federal or state statutes, the parties shall reopen negotiations within twenty (20) duty days on the matter(s) so affected. - 4.
 Should any article section, or clause of this Agreement be declared illegal by a court of competent jurisdiction, said article, section, or clause, as the case may be, shall be automatically deleted from this Agreement to the extent that it violated the law.
 The remaining articles, sections, and clauses shall remain in full force and effect for the duration of the Agreement, if not affected by the deleted article, section, or clause. - 5.
 Any individual contract between the Board and an individual unit member shall be subject to and consistent with the terms and conditions of this Agreement.
 If an individual contract contains any language inconsistent with this Agreement, this Agreement, during its duration shall be controlling. - 6.
 There shall be two (2) signed copies of the final Agreement for record keeping purposes.
 One (1) shall be retained by the District and one (1) by the Association. - 7.
 Within one (1) month of ratification of this Agreement by both parties, the District agrees to print sufficient copies of the Agreement for distribution to all unit members. - 8.
 Upon initial employment, all new unit members shall be provided with a copy of the Agreement. - 9.
 A unit member during the term of this Agreement shall receive no more than one additional copy annually of the Agreement in the event that the first one is lost.